Recently I made a decision to buy into the Micro Four Thirds (MFT) system. Here are the reasons and why I will *not* immediately sell my DSLR.

 Update on October 20, 2016

-Two years after I have published this article, I am trying to answer the question “Is Micro Four Thirds good enough for me or not?“.
+Two years after I have published this article, I am trying to answer the question “Is Micro Four Thirds Good Enough?
+A Realistic Evaluation after 2 Years.“.
 You might be interested to hear whether the expectations have been met and also learn about the surprising findings.